China Country Report

 The Chinese government plans to significantly increase connectivity across the country, including railways, expressways, and telecommunications.
 Mobile phone and internet penetration levels are high, approaching developed-world levels in major cities.
 Despite an ongoing crackdown, corruption remains a systemic problem.
 Foreign companies selling directly to Chinese consumers have been targeted for anti-trust investigations in the past, although no major new cases have been initiated since 2015.
 However, increasing regulation of VPN services, the recent cyber security law, and extensive censorship will increasingly affect foreign firms' ability to conduct business efficiently.

-China officially claims that several hundred Uighurs have joined the Islamic State in recent years, but actual numbers are probably far smaller.
+Despite a July 2018 incident involving the detonation of an improvised explosive device (IED) near the US embassy in Beijing's Chaoyang district, there is generally a low likelihood of IED attacks in China.
 The risk of terrorist attacks is small and restricted mostly to Xinjiang.
-Isolated attacks by Uighurs will target government officials and the police with knives and at most crude IEDs in Kashgar, Hotan, and Aksu.
-Additional security in Xinjiang's capital, Urumqi, further mitigates risk there, despite the greater number of potential targets.
+Isolated attacks by Uighur militants will target government officials and the police with knives and at most crude IEDs in Kashgar, Hotan, and Aksu.
+Additional security in Xinjiang's capital, Urumqi, further mitigates risk in the region despite the greater number of potential targets.

-IHS Markit does not anticipate any major military escalations in 2018 from the current pattern of occasional naval harassments.
-However, relationships between China and the US are likely to deteriorate under the administration of US President Donald Trump.
+IHS Markit does not expect any major military escalations in 2018 from the current pattern of occasional naval harassments.
 China-Taiwan relations will probably worsen, leading to increased military activities near Taiwan.
 China's continued assertion of claims to most of the South and East China seas and construction of military facilities will continue to aggravate its neighbours.
 The recent completion of infrastructure on disputed South China Sea man-made islands incrementally increases interstate war risks between China and the Philippines, Malaysia, and Vietnam.

 A relatively high risk of various natural disasters threaten certain parts of this vast country.
 Seismic activity is particularly common northwest of the Beijing, along the border between Shanxi and Hebei provinces, and in the autonomous regions of Interior Mongolia and Tibet.
 On May 12, 2008, an earthquake with a magnitude of 7.8 hit Sichuan province (center-west), causing more than 80,000 deaths and significant damage to infrastructure.
 Over the past ten years, China has experienced nine earthquakes with magnitudes at or above 7.6 on the Richter scale.
 Additionally, coastal areas can be hit with tsunamis triggered by earthquakes.